danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 1. Choose a file `main.yaml`.
 1. Enter a stack name.
 For example, cfn-workshop-nested-stack
 1. For the `AvailabilityZones` parameter, select 2 AZs.
-1. Fo the `S3BucketName` provide the name of the bucket you have wrote down in "Prepare S3 bucket" section.
+1. For the `S3BucketName` provide the name of the bucket you have noted down in "Prepare S3 bucket" section.
-1. You can leave rest of the parameters default.
+1. You can leave the rest of the parameters default.
 1. Navigate through the wizard leaving everything default.
 1. Acknowledge IAM capabilities and click on _Create stack_